 Here’s a simple example of a concluding paragraph for an employee reference letter:

-Please contact me if you have any additional questions or need further information.
+Please contact me if you have any additional questions or need any information.

 Director, Marketing 123